 By default, Vogue will display your store name as your logo.
-To replace it, click the Upload image button and select the file you'd like to use.
-We recommend a 240 x 50px .png image file.
-Larger images will be automatically resized to fit this constraint.
+To replace it, click Select image and choose the file from your library.
+Using a 240 x 50px .PNG image file is ideal, but larger images will be automatically resized to fit this constraint.

-Under Header>Navigation, you can choose which menus you'd like to display where.
+Under Header > Navigation, you can choose which menus you'd like to display where.
 Vogue allows up to two menu sections, which you can elect to display in either a fixed sidebar or a compact header.
 For mobile, the compact header will be used even if the sidebar option is selected.

-Back in the theme editor, you'll "connect" your menus to your store navigation by selecting the menu you want to display in each area.
-The Main menu is the menu that appears first in all caps, while the Secondary menu appears second in title case (or however you've inputted your links).
+Connect your menus to the theme back in the Theme editor by clicking Change.
+The Main menu is the menu that appears first in all caps, while the Secondary menu appears second in title case.

 For more on how to configure menus, including dropdown menus, check out our instructions here.

 You can accept a variety of payment methods in your Shopify store, including credit cards, PayPal, and digital currencies.
-You'll enable and manage these from your Shopify admin under Settings > Payments.
+Enable and manage these from your Shopify admin under Settings > Payments.
 For more information on configuring your payment settings, click here.

-Once you've selected the payment methods you want to accept, you can toggle their icons on or off in the Header>Payment icons section of the theme editor.
-These will display above the currency converter (if enabled) in your sidebar menu.
+Once you've selected the payment methods you want to accept, you can toggle their icons on or off in the Header > Payment icons section of the theme editor.
+These will display above the Currency converter (when enabled) in your sidebar menu.

-The featured product section is designed to—you guessed it—draw attention to a single product on your homepage.
+The Featured product section is designed to draw attention to a particular product on your homepage.

 Start by selecting the Section height from the top dropdown.
 Image height is the natural height of the image when you upload it, whereas Fullscreen will expand it so that it fills the entire viewport.